 Runway Growth Credit Fund Inc. (the "Company") is a Maryland corporation that was formed on August 31, 2015.
-On June 13, 2017, the Company changed its name to "Runway Growth Credit Fund Inc." from "GSV Growth Credit Fund Inc." The Company is an externally managed, non-diversified, closed-end investment company that has elected to be regulated as a business development company ("BDC") under the Investment Company Act of 1940, as amended (the "1940 Act").
+The Company is an externally managed, non-diversified, closed-end investment company that has elected to be regulated as a business development company ("BDC") under the Investment Company Act of 1940, as amended (the "1940 Act").
 In addition, the Company has elected to be treated, and intends to qualify annually, as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code").
 While the Company intends to qualify to be treated as a RIC annually, the Company anticipates that it may have difficulty satisfying the asset diversification requirements as it deploys initial capital and builds its investment portfolio.

 The Company was formed primarily to lend to, and selectively invest in, small, fast-growing companies in the United States.
 The Company's investment objective is to maximize its total return to its stockholders primarily through current income on its loan portfolio, and secondarily through capital appreciation on its warrants and other equity positions.
-The Company's investment activities are managed by its external investment adviser, Runway Growth Capital LLC ("RGC"), formerly known as GSV Growth Credit LLC.
-Runway Administrator Services LLC (the "Administrator", formerly known as GSV Credit Service Company, LLC) is a wholly owned subsidiary of RGC and provides all administrative services necessary for the Company to operate.
+The Company's investment activities are managed by its external investment adviser, Runway Growth Capital LLC ("RGC").
+Runway Administrator Services LLC (the "Administrator") is a wholly owned subsidiary of RGC and provides all administrative services necessary for the Company to operate.

 In October 2015, in connection with the Company's formation, the Company issued and sold 1,667 shares of common stock to David Spreng, the President and Chief Executive Officer of the Company and Chairman of the Company's Board of Directors, for an aggregate purchase price of \$25,000.
 The sale of shares of common stock was approved by the unanimous consent of the Company's sole director at the time.
 In December 2016, the Company completed the initial closing of capital commitments in its first private offering of shares of common stock to investors (the "Initial Private Offering") in reliance on exemptions from the registration requirements of the Securities Act of 1933, as amended (the "Securities Act"), and other applicable securities laws.
 The final closing of the Initial Private Offering occurred on December 1, 2017.
-As of March 31, 2018, in connection with the Initial Private Offering, the Company had closed on capital commitments of \$275,000,000 and had issued 8,666,667 shares of its common stock for a total purchase price of \$130,000,000.
+As of June 30, 2018, in connection with the Initial Private Offering, the Company had closed on capital commitments of \$275,000,000 and had issued 8,666,667 shares of its common stock for a total purchase price of \$130,000,000.